Pretty Rhythm: All Star Selection

 Pretty Rhythm: All Star Selection (プリティーリズム・オールスターセレクション, Puritī Rizumu Ōru Sutā Serekushon) is a 2014 Japanese media project produced by Tatsunoko Production and Avex Pictures in cooperation with Takara Tomy and Syn Sophia.
 The series is part of the Pretty Rhythm franchise and its fourth animated series, focusing on a group of Japanese idols known as "Prism Stars" that combine song and dance with fashion and figure skating.

 Pretty Rhythm: All Star Selection is a compilation series of the previous three animated series, Pretty Rhythm: Aurora Dream, Pretty Rhythm: Dear My Future, and Pretty Rhythm: Rainbow Live.
 The series introduces Laala Manaka, the main character of Pretty Rhythms spin-off franchise PriPara.
 The media project consists of a tie-in arcade game titled Pretty Rhythm: All-Star Legend Coord Edition, an animated film, a manga series, and a television anime series.

 Media

+Film

-FilmPretty Rhythm: All Star Selection: Prism Show Best Ten was announced in December 2013, and it was later released theaters nationwide in Japan on March 8, 2014.
+Pretty Rhythm: All Star Selection: Prism Show Best Ten was announced in December 2013, and it was later released theaters nationwide in Japan on March 8, 2014.
 The film was animated by Tatsunoko Production and 10 Gauge, with Deko Akao as the scriptwriter.
 A Prism Stone compatible with the Pretty Rhythm arcade games was distributed as a limited edition theater gift.
 Prizmmy performed at certain screenings of the film.

 The film is a summary of the top 10 performances from the Pretty Rhythm anime franchise, with characters from Pretty Rhythm: Aurora Dream, Pretty Rhythm: Dear My Future, and Pretty Rhythm: Rainbow Live appearing.
 Promotional material stated that a new character would be introduced in the film.
-Laala Manaka's identity was kept a secret until the film was released in theaters.
+Laala Manaka's From PriPara identity was kept a secret until the film was released in theaters.